Thiyagubaskaran/nodeapp/README.md

 Simple node.js app that servers  "Welcome to CLOUD ASEEM  & Credit with Thanks to - A Monk in Cloud"

-Great for testing simple deployments on Clouds
+Great for testing simple deployments on Cloudss

 ## Step 1: Install NodeJS and NPM using nvm
 Install node version manager (nvm) by typing the following at the command line.